Welcome to Plant Week: Our guide to all things indoor plants, including tips for beginners, advice on care, and tons of plant-spo.

 A more pragmatic but equally lovely choice?
 English ivy (Hedra helix), a potted version of the vigorous vine that covers fences and walls in the neighborhood.
 It's very attractive, but it also attacks and gets rid of airborne mold in the bedroom, the room most likely to get mold in the entire house.

 Let's start with the living room, since that's the social room and often the first to reflect your style.
 Those who've created a boho-chic room would do well to consider something eccentric.
-We suggest a cool succulent called string of pearls (Senecio rowleyanus), which earns its common name from its long cascading stems with green, pearl-size beads along them.
+We suggest a cool succulent called string of pearls (Senecio rowleyanus), which earns its common name from its long cascading stems with green, pearl-size beads.
 For a romantic look, you can't do better than a Delta maidenhair nest fern (Adiantum raddianum) that makes a statement with its many small, fan-shaped fronds.
-Want some other style?
+Want another style?
 Find suggestions in this article.

 Planters and Accessories